GregorS93/Assembly-Endgame/README.md

 # Assembly Endgame

-A modern, responsive, and feature-rich booking project built with React.
-This project is meant to showcase the popular React Router library and all of it's most popular use cases to provide an efficient and latest user experience.
+An advanced, dynamic, and full-featured game crafted with React.
+The idea behind this capstone project is to showcase all of the basic React features and it's capabilities.
+The game is a rebranded version of the popular Hangman game, known through out the world.

 ## Table of Contents